MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 Calling the mapper then is as simple as

 ```
+// Create our initial Generator to read the gpx file
 $gpxReader = new GpxReader\GpxHandler($gpxFilename);

+// Set the mapper to calculate the distance between a trackpoint and the previous trackpoint
 $distanceCalculator = new GpxReader\Helpers\DistanceCalculator();

+// Iterate over the trackpoint set from the gpx file, mapping the distances as we go, displaying each point detail in turn
 foreach (map([$distanceCalculator, 'setDistance'], $gpxReader->getElements('trkpt')) as $time => $element) {
     printf(
         '%s' .
 PHP_EOL . '    latitude: %7.4f longitude: %7.4f elevation: %d' .
 PHP_EOL .